SwiftfulThinking/SwiftfulRouting/README.md

 }
 ```

-Be default, your view will be wrapped in with navigation heirarchy (iOS 16+ uses a NavigationStack, iOS15 and below uses NavigationView).
+Be default, your view will be wrapped in with navigation heirarchy (iOS 16+ uses a NavigationStack, iOS 15 and below uses NavigationView).
 - If your view is already within a navigation heirarchy, set `addNavigationView` to `FALSE`.
 - If your view is within a NavigationStack, use `screens` to bind to the existing stack path.
 - The framework uses the native SwiftUI navigation bar, so all related modifiers will still work.